momna-shahid17/mlops-dvc-mlflow-pipeline/README.md

 ---

-## DVC Pipeline Definition
+## 📄 DVC Pipeline Definition

-The following commands were used to create the DVC pipeline stages:
+The following commands were used to create the DVC pipeline stages.

 ### Preprocess Stage